nomadjimbob/mikioplugin/README.md

     -   Fix quiz results not shown correctly when markdown formatting applied.
     -   Quiz placeholders can now be markdown formatted.
     -   Quiz result elements now have classes that can be manually styled through css.
+    -   Fix button backgrounds being overridden by the DokuWiki theme when styled.

 -   **_2023-11-18_**